peayah/github-pages-with-jekyll/index.md

 Web Coding: HTML, CSS, JavaScript

 ## Projects
-Here is a sample, more at [my GitHub repository](https://github.com/peayah)
+Here is are a few code samples.
+More at [my GitHub repository](https://github.com/peayah)

 ### Subset Sum